Raven and crow symbolism

 - What do ravens and crows mean to me

 The difference between ravens and crows

-The eurasian jackdaw (Coloeus monedula), eurasian magpie (Pica pica) as well as the colorful eurasian jay (Garrulus glandarius) also belong to the corvidae family but don’t belong to genus corvus.
-It explains however, why those animals share very similar behavior and intelligence with ravens and crows.
+The Eurasian jackdaw (Coloeus monedula), Eurasian magpie (Pica pica) as well as the colorful Eurasian jay (Garrulus glandarius) also belong to the Corvidae family but don’t belong to the genus Corvus.
+It explains, however, why those animals share very similar behavior and intelligence with ravens and crows.